 Acrylic and polycarbonate are often recognised as direct competitors, due to their similar appearance and both being a popular choice of the material when it comes to manufacturing domes.

-You may find yourself wondering, how can you pick between the two materials when at first glance they are so difficult to differentiate?
-It’s quite easy in fact, the characteristics of acrylic and polycarbonate are both quite different and the decision between using either material largely comes down to which is more suitable for your purpose, rather than which is the ‘better’ form of plastic.
+You may find yourself deciding on polycarbonate vs acrylic and how can you pick between the two materials when at first glance they are so difficult to differentiate?
+It’s quite easy in fact, the characteristics of acrylic plastic and polycarbonate are both quite different and the decision between using either material largely comes down to which is more suitable for your purpose, rather than which is the ‘better’ form of plastic.

 Polycarbonate and acrylic are both types of plastic, and as you probably guessed, both are impressively resistant to forceful impacts.
 Apart from being compared to each other, these forms of plastic are often compared to glass due to their transparent appearance.
 When it comes to damage resistance, acrylic and polycarbonate come out on top every time.
 Both Acrylic and polycarbonate are impressively resistant to impact, dealing with forceful blows that would reduce glass domes to hundreds of shards.
 This, therefore, makes them safe to use for both the business hoping to add them to their premises and the customers or visitors who will interact with it on a day to day basis.